 Reasonable litigation costs.
-These costs include the following:
+These include the following costs.

-- 1) The reasonable costs of studies, analyses, engineering reports, tests, or projects found by the court to be necessary for the preparation of your case, - 2) The reasonable costs of expert witnesses, - 3) Attorney fees that generally may not exceed \$150 per hour for calendar year 2002.
+- 1. The reasonable costs of studies, analyses, engineering reports, tests, or projects found by the court to be necessary for the preparation of your case. - 2.
+The reasonable costs of expert witnesses.

+3. Attorney fees that generally may not exceed \$150 per hour for calendar year 2004.
 The hourly rate is indexed for inflation.
-See Attorney fees later.
+See Attorney fees, later.

 Reasonable administrative costs.
-These costs include the following:
+These include the following costs.

-- 1) Any administrative fees or similar charges imposed by the IRS, - 2) The reasonable costs of studies, analyses, engineering reports, tests, or projects, - 3) The reasonable costs of expert witnesses, and - 4) Attorney fees that generally may not exceed \$150 per hour for calendar year 2002.
+- 1. Any administrative fees or similar charges imposed by the IRS. - 2.
+The reasonable costs of studies, analyses, engineering reports, tests, or projects. - 3.
+The reasonable costs of expert witnesses. - 4.
+Attorney fees that generally may not exceed \$150 per hour for calendar year 2004.
+See Attorney fees, later.